Aqilaiman56/RentMate/FEATURE_DESCRIPTIONS_FOR_REPORT.md

 ## CONCLUSION

-This document provides comprehensive descriptions for all 100+ features and functions in the RentMate system.
+This document provides comprehensive descriptions for all 100+ features and functions in the GoRentUMS system.
 Each description is formatted to be used as a caption or explanation for screenshots in your project report.

 **Usage Instructions:**
 1. Take screenshots of each feature in the system